 As an example, we took notice of one of our stud dogs, Anouk, because of his keen intelligence.
 He learns faster than any dog we have ever worked with..
 But that fact alone was not enough to select Anouk as a stud dog.
 We lived with him for a year to see how his character and problem solving abilities would develop.
 He is a lower energy dog who loves people, so we started him in our therapy dog program.
 When he achieved therapy dog registration, we knew that we were headed in the right direction.
 Then one night he made a decision that solidified our choice.

-We have three teenagers, kids are coming in and out of our house all of the time.
-Our dogs have to accept these friendly visitors without question.
+When I had a teenager in the house kids were coming in and out of our house all of the time.
+Our dogs had to accept these friendly visitors without question.
 One night my daughter left the front door unlocked so one of her friends could come over early in the morning, around 3:00 am.
 Anouk was asleep in our room.
-When he heard the front door open in the middle of the night, he shot out of our room barking viciously.
+When he heard the front door open in the middle of the night, he shot out of my room barking viciously.
 The girl screamed and ran upstairs into my daughters room with Anouk tight on her heels.
 I ran up the stairs to find Anouk doing a bark and hold at my daughter's bedroom door.
 I told Anouk to stay and I opened my daughters door to find her terrified friend in the room.
 I turned around and told Anouk, "OK, I've got it".
 He stopped barking, turned around and headed back to bed.

 That night Anouk became one of our up and coming stud dogs.
 He could easily have attacked and bitten my daughter's friend.
 We did not welcome her into the house and it was in the middle of the night--not social hours.
 He made the decision to herd her into a room and hold her until I could arrive.
 He knew she was not a threat to the family, but she entered our house without one of us opening the door and allowing her inside.